yangsu01/funance_blog/blogs/06-portfolio-construction/portfolio-construction.md

 Well, you saw it here first, time to short NIKE (this is a joke, don't sue me).

-Heres the table with all the expect returns and standard deviation of the resulting portfolios.
+Heres the table with all the expected returns and standard deviation of the resulting portfolios.
 Observe the noticeable reduction in 'risk'.

 | Portfolio         | $\mu$  | $\sigma$ |
 | :---------------- | :----: | :------: |